kmhess/SoFiA-image-pipeline/README.md

 * SIP now includes the source ID number in the title of plots by default.
 This can be prevented by including the `-noid` option.
 The source ids can be used to match sources in a new summary image that includes the id numbers.

-* SIP can how create channel maps of each source.
+* SIP can how create channel maps of each source with contours at +/- powers of 2 x RMS.
 This can be enabled by including the `-cm` option.

 * When saving files as postscript, use `-x eps` to maintain the figure dimensions.